Neo4j is the world's leading graph database management system, designed for optimized fast...

 5 minutes to get started with Apache Hop

-Apache Hop is a visual data engineering platform that lets data professionals build powerful workflows and pipelines faster and more reliably than would be possible with "real" code.
-Hop users develop visually, using metadata to describe how data should be processed.
-This visual design enables data developers to focus on what they want to do instead of how that task needs to be done.
+Hop users visually develop pipelines and workflows using metadata to describe how data should be processed.
+This visual design enables data developers to focus on what they want to do, without the need to spend countless hours on technical details.

 As with any platform or any project, a good start is half the battle.
 Hop has all the functionality required to organize your work in projects and keep a strict separation between code (project) and configuration (environments and environments files).

-Setting up your Hop projects according to the best practices described below will make your projects easier to develop, maintain and deploy.
+Setting up your Hop projects according to the best practices described below will make your projects easier to develop, maintain, and deploy.

 Whether you have previous experience with Pentaho Data Integration (Kettle) and want to upgrade to Apache Hop or are new to Apache Hop, no matter how far you are in adopting a DevOps way of working, a well-designed project and corresponding environments will make your life a lot easier.